piratas-ar/utopia.partidopirata.com.ar/_posts/2017-07-27-sobre_los_autos_voladores_y_la_tasa_decreciente_de_ganancia.markdown

 estructuras burocráticas de enormes empresas semi-monopólicas; sería una gran sorpresa para ellos

-Defenders of capitalism make three broad historical claims: first, that it has fostered rapid scientific and technological growth; second, that however much it may throw enormous wealth to a small minority, it does so in such a way as to increase overall prosperity; third, that in doing so, it creates a more secure and democratic world for everyone.
-It is clear that capitalism is not doing any of these things any longer.
-In fact, many of its defenders are retreating from claiming that it is a good system and instead falling back on the claim that it is the only possible system—or, at least, the only possible system for a complex, technologically sophisticated society such as our own.

 Los defensores del capitalismo hacern tres grandes reivindicaciones históricas: primero, que ha fomentado rápido crecimiento científico y tecnológico; segundo, que a pesar de lo mucho que quizás tira de enorme riqueza para una pequeña